FREE Training: How to Launch Your Property Management Company

 While comprehensive property management software like Buildium, Yardi Breeze, Hemlane, and RentManager offer all-encompassing features, they may not be the ideal choice for startups.

-Fortunately, there are numerous Software as a Service (SaaS) platforms tailored to address specific needs such as tenant rent collection, maintenance tracking, email management, and document sharing.
+Fortunately, there are numerous Software as a Service (SaaS) platforms tailored to address specific property needs such as tenant rent collection, maintenance tracking, email management, and document sharing.

 Though they may not be not as intuitive as the more all-in-one solutions on the market, these individual platforms are often more cost-effective and provide scalability, making them a great choice for starting your property management company.